 - A resident.
-In some cases, depending upon where you give birth, a resident may be involved in your care.
-Residents are medical doctors who are still in training, supervised by attending physicians who provide added support to your birth experience.
+In some cases, and depending upon where you give birth, a resident may be involved in your care.
+Residents are medical doctors who are still in training.

-At the time of your birth, additional members of the team will be present to focus specifically on your baby.
-Depending on the needs of your baby, this team may include nurses, neonatal nurse practitioners, and pediatricians.
-The pediatric team will perform a thorough newborn exam before you go home.
+When you give birth, other people will focus on your baby.
+This may include nurses, neonatal nurse practitioners, and pediatricians.
+The pediatric team will perform a newborn exam before you go home.

-To help you with breastfeeding, you’ll meet with a lactation consultant or registered nurse who has been trained to provide breastfeeding support.
-This usually happens shortly after giving birth.
-This person will give you one-on-one support and advice as you learn to breastfeed your baby.
+Shortly after the birth, a lactation consultant or registered nurse provides breastfeeding support.
+This person will give you advice as you learn to breastfeed your baby.

-The person or people who will be with you at your birth are also important members of your birth team.
-They play a vital role in providing emotional and physical support and can also help communicate your needs and concerns with your hospital birth team.
+Your personal support person or people will be with you at your birth.
+They play a vital role in providing emotional and physical support and can help communicate your needs and concerns with your hospital birth team.

 Your support people may include a partner, friend, family member, or perhaps a doula.
-A doula is a trained professional who provides continuous physical, emotional, and informational support before, during, and shortly after childbirth to help achieve the healthiest, most satisfying experience possible.
+A doula is a trained professional who provides physical, emotional, and informational support before, during and shortly after birth.
+They help you achieve the healthiest, most satisfying experience possible.

 Your team at home

 Your team at home is equally important.
 This includes friends and family members who run errands or take care of last-minute tasks.
 As you get closer to your due date, it’s a good idea to make a plan for who will take care of other children or pets when you go into labor.
 Many people go through the early stages of labor at home, so you might want people to be with you at that time.